WordPress/create-block-theme/readme.txt

 - Click "Clone Theme" to create a new Theme based on the active theme with your changes
 - Click "Create Child Theme" to create a new Child Theme with the active theme as a parent with your changes

-5. Create Theme panel 1 in the WordPress Editor

-6. Create Theme panel 2 in the WordPress Editor

 Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

-7. Page under Appearance > Create Block Theme

 == Frequently Asked Questions ==